 Coordinate, but don’t try too hard to match.
 There’s an important line to maintain between properly coordinating your family’s clothes and being ‘matchy matchy.’
 You want to complement each other’s outfits by choosing colors that work well together, but not dressing identically so everyone blends in as one.
 We like to provide our family portrait clients with some sample color palettes as a guide if they’re looking for inspiration.

 A classic, nautical palette that compliments the natural backdrop of the Island is a combination of blues and whites.
 Don your family in different shades of blue–think navy, sky and royal, along with white and khaki or denim.
 If you’re looking for something bolder and brighter a la Lily Pulitzer, work off of a palette of coral, and bright blue or teal, and pink.
 And of course Nantucket red, it’s Martha’s Vineyard after all!
-You can pair that with whites and denims and light pastels like muted yellows and mint green, for a more understated look with color.
+You can pair that with whites and denim and light pastels like muted yellows and mint green, for a more understated look with color.

 Don’t be afraid to dress your family in prints, as long as they complement one another, and avoid styles that are too bold or flashy.
 Choose smaller patterns that won’t distract from the subject matter.
 Also avoid wearing branded clothing with words or logos, as again these styles can draw attention away from the subject.